wbotelhos/normalizy/README.md

 # 4200
 ```

-To avoid repeat the `raw: true` where you will always to use, you can register a filter with this options:
+To avoid repeat the `raw: true` when you have multiple uses, you can register a filter with this options:

 ```ruby
 Normalizy.configure do |config|